underdoc-wang/testgeojson/README.md

 # testgeojson
-test on GeoJSON hosting \n
+test on GeoJSON hosting

-use RawGit to access the data's url \n use Leaflet/Mapbox API to load the hosted data
+use RawGit to access the data's url

+use Leaflet/Mapbox API to load the hosted data